trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:

 The immune system distinguishes self from other and makes sure that the stuff designated self can thrive while the stuff designated other is terminated quickly.
-Doing so is a tightrope walk between too much aggression and too little of it, a tightrope walk the immune system usually excels at.
+Doing so is a tightrope walk between too much aggression and too little of it, a "tightrope walk" the immune system usually excels at.

 ### Chapter 2 - What is there to defend?